 - Installation MUST comply with local, regional, state and national codes and regulations.

 - Consult insurance carrier, local building inspector, fire officials or authorities having jurisdiction over restrictions, installation inspection and permits.

-- Before installing, determine the following:
+- · Before installing, determine the following:

 - Where the fireplace is to be installed.

 - The vent system configuration to be used.

 - Gas supply piping.

 - Electrical wiring.

 - Framing and finishing details.

+- Whether optional accessories devices such as a fan, wall switch or remote control are desired.